2026 SCHEDULE

 • Phillip Matthews Award for an exhibit of special botanical interest

-• David Garrett Cup for the highest number of points in the Fuchsia Classes
+• David Garrett Cup highest number of points in the fuchsia classes

-• Castle Gardens Prize for best specimen of this year’s donated plant
+• Castle Gardens Prize for best Club Challenge specimen Class 84

-• Prize for best scented rose in Class 53 (decided by visitors to the show)
+• Prize best scented rose in Class 53 (decided by visitors to show)

 • Floral Art Cup and £15 for the highest number of points